neondatabase/autoscaling/README.md

 # Autoscaling — dev branch

-This branch exists only to track what's currently deployed to the us-east-2 development cluster.
+This branch exists only to track what's currently deployed to the dev-us-east-2-beta cluster.

 We don't *quite* use the release yaml files directly, because there are some config differences that we want to preserve.